alkampfergit/personal-blog/codewrecks/content/post/old/2010/07/deploy-remotely-with-tfs-build.md

 alk.

-P.S. this is the first post following Adam Coganâ€™s SSW Rules (thanks Adam, you rock)
+P.S. this is the first post following Adam Cogan's SSW Rules (thanks Adam, you rock)

 – the balloon rule, instead of walls of text